The Elements of Differentiable Programming: Fisher information matrix

 \subsection{Link with the Hessian}

-Provided that the probability distribution is twice differentiable w.r.t. $\w$ with integrable second derivatives, the Fisher information matrix can also be expressed as the Hessian of the negative log-likelihood ~\citep{amari1998natural, martens2020new}. \begin{boxprop}{Connection with the Hessian} The Fisher information matrix of the negative log-likelihood $L(\w; S) = -\log q_{\w}(S)$ satisfies
+Provided that the probability distribution is twice differentiable \wrt $\w$ with integrable second derivatives, the Fisher information matrix can also be expressed as the Hessian of the negative log-likelihood ~\citep{amari1998natural, martens2020new}. \begin{boxprop}{Connection with the Hessian} The Fisher information matrix of the negative log-likelihood $L(\w; S) = -\log q_{\w}(S)$ satisfies

 \end{boxprop}

 \begin{boxrem}{Empirical Fisher} We emphasize that in the above definitions, $S$ is sampled from the model distribution $q_\w$, not from the data distribution $\rho$.
 That is, we have

 The latter is sometimes called ambiguously the ``empirical'' Fisher, though this name has generated confusion~\citep{kunstner2019limitations}. \end{boxrem}